 “Yeah, but I don’t have to live at home.”

-That night Scott wraps his legs around me after we got into bed.
-At first I couldn’t sleep, so I got up and sat in my window.
-No lightning, but a breeze cooled the warm night.
+That night Scott wraps his legs around me after we get into bed.
+At first I couldn’t sleep, so I go sit in my window.
+No lightning, but a breeze cools the warm night.
 Scott’s success makes me feel complete.
 We are so much better as a team than as competitors.
-He laying in bed with no sheet covering him, in his orange Speedo.
+He lays in bed with no sheet covering him, in his orange Speedo.
 He is now the hero.
 Everything is simple for him.
 I wonder if everyone would have been as excited if I had won.
 That is dead-end thinking.
-He lies there, so young, no hint of a beard, flushed cheeks, bleached brown hair.
+He lays there, so young, no hint of a beard, flushed cheeks, bleached brown hair.
 He is almost my height, weighing 130 or so, long legs, chiseled stomach and shoulders, but not muscular.
 He has the classic swimmer’s body.
 And he loves me, not a doubt of that in my mind.
 I made him win that race.
 The control I have over him is more important than the victory.
 Does wanting to protect his innocence mean I really love him back.
-If I make him my butt-lust plaything, it will shatter my delusion that I was still a kid wanting to enjoy the moment.
+If I make him my butt-lust plaything, it will shatter my delusion that I’m still a kid wanting to enjoy the moment.
 Sex has become a dark cloud for me.
 It isn’t fair.
 I’m fifteen and feel old.
 Feeling like Joey makes me regret for the first time what we had done.
 I sigh when I think of him.
 He is the older one and shoulders the responsibilities I feel for Scott.
 I laugh and whistle a nameless tune.
 A far away whistle comes back to me.
 I whistle sharply but a different echo doesn’t come back.
 After several times, I realize Scott is up, standing beside me.

 “What’s up?” he asks, placing his hand on my shoulder.